EulerSearch/embedding_studio/docs/tutorial/plugins.md

 ```

 The class name can be arbitrary, but it must inherit from `FineTuningMethod`.
 In the `meta` field, you specify metadata
 about the plugin.
-This is used by EmbeddingStudio to determine which plugin to use for fine-tuning.
+This is used by Embedding Studio to determine which plugin to use for fine-tuning.
 The `meta.name`
 field is essential because it's used to create tasks for `fine_tuning_worker`.

 Next, let's look at the `upload_initial_model` method: